Helmy-Lab/CytoGateR/docs/faq.md

 ## Advanced Usage Questions

-### Can I write scripts to automate CytoVerse analysis?
+### Can I write scripts to automate CytoGateR analysis?
 {: .label .label-yellow }

-**A:** Currently, CytoVerse is designed for interactive use through the web interface.
+**A:** Currently, CytoGateR is designed for interactive use through the web interface.
 Scripting capabilities may be added in future versions.

 ### How do I handle batch effects in my data?
 {: .label .label-yellow }